Chapter 4 : Appleby Arrows v Caerphilly Catapults

 She took a deep breath as she adjusted the grip on her Beater's bat and readied herself for the Bludger that was about to be released.
 The referee opened the trunk and all four balls flew out of it, the two Bludgers and the Snitch darting off quickly, whilst the Quaffle seemed to hover in the air in the middle of the pitch.
 Roxanne glanced quickly at Jerome and saw that he was watching the Bludger that had gone to the right of him; Roxanne knew that she would be chasing the other Bludger, which she had seen was flying around above her.

 The referee blew the whistle and Roxanne shot straight up in the air, ignoring the cheers of the fans in the stadium.
 She neared the Bludger quickly and whacked it as hard as she could downwards and towards the Catapults chaser, Adrian Lyke, who had managed to get a hold of the Quaffle and was darting towards Shawn.
-The Bludger aimed straight for Adrian, who had raised his arm to throw the Quaffle at Shawn, Adrian just managed to move out of the way of the Bludger before it made impact with him but he had lost the Quaffle in the process.
+The Bludger aimed straight for Adrian, who had raised his arm to throw the Quaffle.
+Adrian just managed to move out of the way of the Bludger before it made impact with him, but he had lost the Quaffle in the process.
 Shawn dived for it and caught it with ease before he threw it as hard as he could towards Thomas Harrison.
 Roxanne moved away from them and off in search of the Bludgers, making sure that she was defending her team from any that were hit towards them.

 “Roxanne, rebound!”
 Jerome called over to her.
-Roxanne turned quickly at his voice and held her bat ready, she only just focused on him before he sent a Bludger towards her and she hit it as fast as she could towards the Catapults Keeper, Dante Cosgrove, who was forced to abandon his place in front of the middle goal hoop, which gave Harjeet Gupta enough time to throw the Quaffle through it.
+Roxanne turned quickly at his voice and held her bat ready, she only just focused on him before he sent a Bludger towards her and she hit it as fast as she could towards the Catapults Keeper, Dante Cosgrove, who was forced to abandon his place in front of the middle goal hoop.
+This gave Harjeet Gupta enough time to throw the Quaffle through it.

-The cheers erupted around the stadium as Harjeet punched his fist into the air in celebration before high-fiving Thomas Harrison as he passed him.
+The cheers erupted around the stadium as Harjeet punched his fist into the air in celebration, before high-fiving Thomas Harrison as he passed him.

 “Gupta has scored for the Arrows,” the commentator yelled around the stadium, “that’s another ten points to them, which puts them in the lead with 50-40.”